ElysiaW/Woman-on-the-spectrum/README.md

-# Woman on the spectrum
+# Woman on the spectrum - 3rd place winner

 https://elysiaw.github.io/Woman-on-the-spectrum/

-This is a project built for the Katy Youth Hacks Hackathon in August 2022.
+This is a solo project built for the Katy Youth Hacks Hackathon in August 2022.
+I won 3rd place out of 40 different teams in this 36 hour hackathon.

 Sexism is a huge problem in the autistic community, with 20% of girls being diagnosed before 11, compared to 50% of boys.
 Much less research is carried out into Autism in females and male-criteria is still used for the diagnosis.
 Furthermore, autistic women with social struggles are often dismissed as shy.
 So many autistic women end up late-diagnosed, often feeling quite abandoned.